Hena234/MCS_Sandpile/README.md

 The sandpile pixel model extends the basic model to a larger grid (400x400 pixels), allowing for more complex patterns and behaviors to emerge.

 ### Key improvements:
-- Random drop location within a circular area around the center.
+- Random drop location in the canvas.
 - Pixel-based rendering for improved performance with larger grids.
 - GIF generation to visualize the evolution of the sandpile over time.